VEC Board of Directors

 To become an eligible candidate for a VEC director seat, one must be a member of VEC whose principal residence is in the VEC district or zone which they seek to represent.
-Candidates will be asked to answer a brief questionnaire to confirm eligibility, and will need to request a candidate packet which includes candidate instructions.
-Within the packet there will also be documents that must be read and signed, along with a petition to obtain fifteen or more signatures from VEC members in the seat district or zone.
+Candidates will be asked to answer a brief questionnaire to confirm eligibility and will need to request a candidate packet that includes candidate instructions.
+Within the packet, documents must be read and signed, along with a petition to obtain fifteen or more signatures from VEC members in the seat district or zone.

-The VEC board is the foundation of our member-led organization.
-Directors work with the Board President, other members of the board, the CEO and other leaders of Vermont VEC to provide direction, leadership, governance, and policy setting for the organization.
+As a member-owned cooperative, the Board of Directors consists of twelve VEC members elected by the membership.
+Our Board is the foundation of our member-led organization.
+Directors work with the Board Chair, other Board members, the CEO, and other leaders of Vermont Electric Cooperative (VEC) to provide direction, leadership, governance, and policy setting for the organization.

-The Board provides leadership and direction for VEC by governing the fiduciary well-being of the cooperative, helping to develop and approve short-term and long-term strategic plans, supports a diverse energy portfolio, while shaping VEC’s energy future by fulfilling the cooperative’s mission and vision.
+The Board provides leadership and direction for VEC by governing the fiduciary well-being of the Cooperative, helping to develop and approve short-term and long-term strategic plans, and supports a diverse energy portfolio while shaping VEC’s energy future by fulfilling the Cooperative’s mission and vision.

-Directors bring a wide range of expertise, open-mindedness, and knowledge which are essential to the cooperative’s success.
-Directors are expected to actively engage in providing advice, feedback, and respectfully presenting opinions with other Board members, VEC members, and VEC Staff.
+Directors bring a wide range of expertise, open-mindedness, and knowledge, which are essential to the Cooperative’s success.
+Directors are expected to actively provide advice and feedback and respectfully present opinions to other Board members, VEC members, and VEC Staff.

-Directors serve four-year terms, elections are held annually, and terms are staggered so three seats are elected each year.
+Directors serve four-year terms, elections are held annually, and terms are staggered, so three seats are elected each year.
 Directors are eligible to run for re-election, providing ample opportunity to learn VEC’s business and assume roles of increasing responsibility on the Board.
-Directors represent one of seven smaller districts or one of five zone directors (three West zone and two East Zone).
-Generally, the candidate solicitation process starts in January, petitions are due mid-March and voting starts in April.
+Directors represent one of seven smaller districts or one of five zone directors (three in the West Zone and two in the East Zone).
+Generally, the candidate solicitation process starts in February, petitions are due mid-March, and voting starts in April.
 Please contact us to obtain the specific schedule for this year.

-Monthly Board Meetings: Directors are expected to attend monthly board meetings typically held on the last Tuesday of each month.
-Currently, the board meeting time commitment is about five hours each month, starting at 11:30 am.
-Traditionally board meetings have been held at VEC’s headquarters in Johnson with remote participation available.
-Directors are expected to prepare for each board meeting by reviewing the packet materials in advance of the meeting.
-Meeting materials are available electronically one week prior to the board meeting.
-Our website posts past board meeting agendas and minutes here.
+Monthly Board Meetings: Directors are expected to attend monthly Board meetings typically held on the last Tuesday of each month.
+The Board meeting time commitment is about five hours each month, starting at 11:30 am.
+Traditionally, Board meetings have been held at VEC’s headquarters in Johnson, with remote participation available.
+Directors are expected to prepare for each Board meeting by reviewing the packet materials before the meeting.
+Meeting materials are available electronically one week prior to the Board meeting.
+Our website contains past Board meeting agendas and minutes.

-Committee Meetings: The four current standing Board committees include Governance, Finance, Communications, and Power Supply & Operations.
-There is also a Community Fund Committee which consists of both VEC staff and three appointed board members.
-Committee chairs are appointed by the Board President although each committee is open to any board member that wishes to participate.
-Committee meetings are usually scheduled during business hours either before a board meeting or occasionally on another day during the month with remote participation available.
+Committee Meetings: The four current standing Board committees include Governance, Finance, Communications, and Power Supply and operations.
+There is also a Community Fund Committee comprised of VEC staff and three appointed Board members.
+The Board Chair appoints committee chairs, although each committee is open to any Board member who wishes to participate.
+Committee meetings are usually scheduled during business hours before a Board meeting or another day during the month, with remote participation available.
 The meeting frequency varies by committee, from one to four times a year.

 Directors are notified in writing prior to the scheduled meeting date.
-There can also be periodic, optional member engagement events attended by board members.
+Board members can also attend periodic, optional member engagement events.

-Annual Meeting: VEC hosts an annual meeting typically held the second Saturday in May.
-At the meeting, essential business is conducted and the results of the annual election are announced.
-The annual meeting is followed by the board’s organizational meeting to elect officers and set the annual schedule.
+Annual Meeting: VEC hosts an annual meeting typically held on the second Saturday in May.
+Essential business is conducted at the meeting, and the annual election results are announced.
+The annual meeting is followed by the Board’s organizational meeting to elect officers and set the annual schedule.

 Education: Directors are expected to participate in regular training courses and periodic conferences.
-Generally, two day-long trainings are offered to board members annually plus an optional regional board conference is hosted in the Northeast.
-In addition, our national association, the National Rural Electric Cooperative Association (NRECA) provides additional conferences and training specific to electric cooperatives both online and in person around the country.
+Generally, two day-long trainings are offered to Board members annually, plus an optional regional Board conference is hosted in the Northeast.
+In addition, our national association NRECA provides additional conferences and training specific to electric cooperatives both online and in person around the country.

-Directors are not salaried employees of the cooperative.
-Directors are provided compensation consisting of a fixed fee for attendance at board and other official meetings along with mileage reimbursement.
-Currently compensation for regular monthly board meetings is $375 and committee meeting compensation is $200 with the exception of the Community Fund Committee which is not compensated.
+Directors are not salaried employees of the Cooperative.
+Directors are provided compensation consisting of a fixed fee for attendance at the Board and other official meetings and mileage reimbursement.
+Currently, compensation for regular monthly Board meetings is $375, and Committee Meeting compensation is $200, with the exception of the Community Fund Committee, which is not compensated.
 More information regarding compensation is included in the candidate packet or is available upon request.